ethereum/execution-spec-tests/README.md

    3. Run `make all`.
    4. Copy `build/bin/evm` to a directory on the path.

-   **Note:** To update to a different Geth branch (for example one that supports a specific IEP) all you need to do is to change the `evm` in the path.
+   **Note:** To update to a different Geth branch (for example one that supports a specific EIP) all you need to do is to change the `evm` in the path.

 3. [`solc`](https://github.com/ethereum/solidity) >= `v0.8.17`; `solc` must be in accessible in the `PATH`.